codewars/docs/content/authoring/kata/create-first-kata.md

 #### Complete Solution

 You need to provide a solution to your own kata, to prove that it can be solved at all.
-Author's solution is run every time the kata is published, to verify correctness of tests and of general kata setup.
+The author's solution is run every time the kata is published, to verify the correctness of tests and of the general kata setup.

 #### Initial Solution